Skip to main content

 • Forcing the NFL to strengthen its policy against sexual and domestic violence following domestic abuse by prominent running back Ray Rice.

-• Successfully defending the Affordable Care Act from repeal.
+• Successfully defending the Affordable Care Act from repeal in 2017.

 • Ending the career of Judge Persky following his biased ruling in the People v.
 Turner Stanford sexual violence case involving Chanel Miller.

-• Partnering with Planned Parenthood to mount a defense against “defunding” attempts by Congress.
+• Partnering with Planned Parenthood against “defunding” attempts by Congress.

-• Ending Revlon’s use of the most toxic chemicals linked to breast cancer in its makeup, mascara and shampoo products; and
+• Ending Revlon’s use of the most toxic chemicals linked to breast cancer in its makeup, and shampoo products.

 • Strengthening affordable access to reproductive health care, such as persuading Alphabet to correct misinformation in Google Maps directing patients seeking abortion care to anti-choice centers.

-Prior to UltraViolet, Adam served as Director of Online Programs at Courage Campaign, California’s ProgressNow affiliate, now named Courage California.
-While at Courage, he helped enact landmark measures like the Homeowner Bill of Rights to provide protections to Californians facing foreclosure, and Proposition 30, a ballot measure raising taxes primarily on the wealthiest Californians and investing the proceeds in public K-12 and college education, public transportation and community health care.
-He began his career as Online Strategy Manager at Progressive Strategies, LLC in Washington, D.C., where he consulted for clients like Health Care for America Now and MoveOn.org.
+Prior to UltraViolet, Adam served as director of online programs at Courage Campaign, California’s ProgressNow affiliate, now named Courage California.
+While at Courage, he helped enact landmark measures like the Homeowner Bill of Rights to provide protections to Californians facing foreclosure, and Proposition 30, a ballot measure raising taxes primarily on the wealthiest Californians and investing the proceeds in needs like quality public education.
+He began his career as online strategy manager at Progressive Strategies, LLC in Washington, D.C., where he consulted for clients like Health Care for America Now and MoveOn.org.

 Adam holds a Bachelor of Arts in political science from the University of Rochester and a Master of Arts in political management from George Washington University.
 Born and raised in Buffalo, NY, Adam has called the Bay Area home since 2013.
-He lives in San Francisco with his partner, Jason, and their German Shepherd mix, Lupin.
+He lives in San Francisco with Lupin and his partner, Jason.